-The ginger root is worshipped in the culinary world.
-This is because the wonder ingredient provides a fresh and lively kick to any recipe it is added to, and is also known for various health benefits when consumed.
+The ginger root is revered in the culinary world.
+This is because the wonder ingredient provides a fresh and lively kick to any recipe it is added to, and is also known for various positive effects when consumed.

 Cutting and peeling ginger, however, can be a real daunting task if you don’t know how to do it the right way.
 Additionally, it is important to learn how to cut ginger right so that one can get the most out of this aromatic spice root.